Equivariant Quantum Cohomology of the Grassmannian via the Rim Hook Rule: Cyclic factorial Schur polynomials

-Following \cite{BCFF}, let $m$ again be a sequence of integers $(m_1, \ldots, m_k)$ and set By assumption, there is some $\lambda_{\ell}$ for which $\lambda_{\ell} >n-k$; take one of these rows and call it $s$.
+Following the proof of the Main Lemma in \cite{BCFF}, let $m$ be a sequence of integers $m=(m_1, \ldots, m_k)$ and set By assumption, there is some $\lambda_{\ell}$ for which $\lambda_{\ell} >n-k$; take one of these rows and call it $s$.
 Apply Lemma \ref{T: mini} to row $s$, as every entry in that row will either have $n-k<\ell-i+j <n$ or $\ell-i+j \geq n$ and so each entry will be zero or will be a multiple of $q$ by Lemma \ref{T: mini}.